NetanelAvrhami/sessionizer/README.md

 Space and time complexity

-1.merge csv files - O(n+m+k) time and O(n+m+k) space, where m, n, o are the lengths of the firstCsv, secondCsv, and thirdCsv. (merge 3 sorted listed)
+1.merge csv files - O(n+m+k) time and O(n+m+k) space, where m, n, k are the lengths of the firstCsv, secondCsv, and thirdCsv. (merge 3 sorted listed)

-2.build users unique sites data stracture - O(n) time - running over the merged csv's list and map for each user his visited sites (dictionary with "userId" key and Set of site urls")
+2.build users unique sites data structure - O(n) time - running over the merged csv's list and map for each user his visited sites (dictionary with "userId" key and Set of site urls")

-3.build sessions data stracture - O(n) time - running over the merged csv's list and mapp for each site list of sessions length which calculated with dictionary that save the last session according to userId and siteUrl key.
+3.build sessions data structure - O(n) time - running over the merged csv's list and map for each site list of sessions length which calculated with dictionary that save the last session according to userId and siteUrl key.

 ***All of the above operations are performed only once the server is up***